 that preceded it.
 For this reason, to facilitate the answering of each question,

-you might read the question from the Answer Booklet prior to listening to that
+you might read the question from the Test prior to listening to that

 CD track.
 By knowing what the question is ahead of time you will then know the

 content to listen for that contains the answer.
 So just a hint, after you write

 down the answer to a question in your Test, read on to the next question

 in order to give you a heads up to listen for the content that contains

 the answer to the next question.